rollerworks/search/doc/cookbook/exporter.rst

 a format that can later be processed by an input processor.

-Same as the input processor an exporter follows a simple principle, export a search condition to a processable output.
+Same as the input processor an exporter follows a simple principle, it exports a search condition to a processable output.

 .. note::

-    It's possible that an exporter is not able to export all search conditions it receives.
-Sometimes the condition is just to complex to be exported. *So don't force yourself to support all conditions.*
+    It's possible that an exporter is us unable to export all search conditions it receives.
+Sometimes the condition is just too complex to be exported. *So don't force yourself to support all conditions.*